ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 ## Recording and/or Distribution of Course Materials

 Audio or video recording, digital or otherwise, of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
 Student or instructor content, digital or otherwise, created and/or used within the context of the course is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content author(s).

+## On-Campus Computer Labs

+See the [Undergraduate Conditions of Use](https://www.ualberta.ca/computing-science/resources/policy-information/undergraduate-conditions-of-use.html) and [Lab Policies](https://www.ualberta.ca/computing-science/resources/policy-information/lab-policies.html) for information about undergraduate labs.

 ## Learning and Working Environment